krm35/encrypted-mailbox/README.md

-  "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up", "enableQueue": "boolean true by default -> enable the queue to send email from no-reply@yourdomain", "gridfs": "boolean true by default -> Save attachments in mongodb" }
+  "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up", "enableQueue": "boolean true by default -> enable the queue to send email from no-reply@yourdomain", "enableQueueLogs": "boolean true by default -> enable the queue logs and save them into mongo, "gridfs": "boolean true by default -> Save attachments in mongodb" }
 ```